Back to portfolio

 Time to deploy

-End to end from push to a live URL, including for people without an engineering background.
-The previous path had meant days.
+From push to a live URL, including for people without an engineering background.
+The previous path had meant days or weeks.

 Adoption